-The FDA has not approved the use of Kaopectate in dogs.
-We depend on other experts regarding correct dosage for dogs.
-The consensus seems to be 1ml (milliliters) per pound every 6 hours.
-Don’t exceed 2 teaspoons per pound of your dog’s body weight in a 24-hour period to be on the safe side.
+The FDA hasn’t approved the use of Kaopectate in dogs.
+We depend on other experts regarding correct dosage for dogs but the consensus seems to be a maximum of 1ml (milliliters) per pound every 6 hours.
+You should not exceed this amount unless your vet approves.